Weinstube am Brühl

 No dietary policy is published in available data.
 Given the back-to-back Michelin Plate recognition in 2024 and 2025, the kitchen is operating at a level where handling restrictions is standard practice, but you should state any requirements clearly at the time of reservation rather than assuming.
 International cuisine formats tend to offer more flexibility than tightly fixed tasting menus.

 Specific menu items are not available in the current venue data, so no dish recommendations can be made with accuracy.
-The cuisine type is listed as International, and the Michelin Plate signals consistent kitchen quality.
+The cuisine type is listed as International, the Michelin Plate signals consistent kitchen quality.
 Your safest move is to ask the team for current highlights when you arrive or when confirming your reservation.

 Booking difficulty is rated Easy, so you are unlikely to need more than a week's notice for most dates.
 Quedlinburg draws significant heritage tourism, so weekend tables in peak summer months may go faster.
 A few days' lead time is a reasonable baseline, but booking earlier costs nothing and removes the variable.